-A carbuncle usually develops when Staphylococcus aureus (staph) bacteria enter your hair follicles.
+A carbuncle usually develops when Staphylococcus aureus bacteria enter your hair follicles.
+These bacteria are also referred to as “staph.”
 Scrapes and other broken skin make it easy for bacteria to enter your body and cause an infection.
-This can result in a number of fluid- and pus-filled boils containing dead tissue.
+This can result in boils or carbuncles (a cluster of boils) filled with fluid and pus.

 Being in close contact with someone who has a carbuncle increases your chances of developing one.
 The following factors also increase the risk of developing a carbuncle:

 It’s important to keep track of how long you’ve had the carbuncle.
-Tell your doctor if it has lasted longer than two weeks.
-Also mention if you have had the same symptoms before.
+Tell your doctor if it’s lasted longer than two weeks.
+You should also mention if you’ve had the same symptoms before.

 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.

-Antibacterial soaps may be suggested as part of your daily regimen.
+- Antibacterial soaps.
+These may be suggested as part of your daily cleaning regimen.

-Some deep or large carbuncles require surgical treatment.
-A carbuncle may be drained with a scalpel or needle.
+- Surgery.
+Your doctor may drain deep or large carbuncles with a scalpel or needle.

 You should never try to drain a carbuncle yourself.
-There is a risk you will spread the infection.
+There’s a risk that you’ll spread the infection.
 You could also end up infecting your bloodstream.

-To decrease your pain and lower the risk of spreading the infection:
+To soothe your pain, speed healing, and lower the risk of spreading the infection:

 - Keep your skin clean with antibacterial soap.

-- Change your bandages often if you have undergone surgery.
+- Change your bandages often if you’ve had surgery.

-- Wash your hands after touching a carbuncle.
+- Wash your hands after touching your carbuncle.

-A carbuncle typically responds well to medical treatment.
+Carbuncles typically respond well to medical treatment.
 In some cases, they may heal without medical intervention.

 Your first infection may result in repeated infections in the future.
-If this happens, seek medical attention.
-It could be a sign of a larger health problem.
+See your doctor if this happens.
+It could be a sign of a more serious health problem.

-Proper hygiene reduces your risk of developing a carbuncle:
+Proper hygiene reduces your risk of developing a carbuncle.
+Follow these prevention tips: